quangamedev/My-Unity-AIO/README.md

 # Unity.AIO.Project
-A project containing all intermediate programming practices and tools that I know.
+A project containing some intermediate programming practices and tools that I know.